One billion PET bottles recycled into a second life

-The state of the art facility will make a significant contribution to the development of Australia’s circular economy, by turning the plastic waste into reusable materials.
+The state-of-the-art facility will make a significant contribution to the development of Australia’s circular economy, by turning plastic waste into reusable materials.

-The CPA plant will become Australia’s largest PET plastic recycling plant and only the second facility of its kind in Australia to process PET end-to-end into food-grade recycled materials.
+The CPA plant will become Australia’s largest polyethylene terephthalate (PET) plastic recycling plant and only the second facility of its kind in Australia to process PET end-to-end into food-grade recycled materials.